-However, when a paper take a writer — any writer — and elevate him to the status of a regular columnist, the paper gives a certain sanction to that person’s world view and expression.
+However, when a paper takes a writer — any writer — and elevates him to the status of a regular columnist, the paper gives a certain sanction to that person’s world view and expression.
 It’s a deeper relationship than with an author who occasionally submits op-eds.

 In Aswany’s defense, he has spoken out against Egyptian repression under the Mubarak and Morsi regimes.
 He was a founding member of Mohammed ElBaradei’s political party.
 Aswany’s a prolific writer.
 And the eyes of the world are on Egypt.
 Yes, he’s attractive to the NY Times.

 But the Times is associating itself with a writer whose hatred for Israel is so strong that Aswany:

 - Wouldn’t allow his book to be translated into Hebrew or sold in Israel.